The following requirements must be met for graduation:

 b.
 Three courses in Literature and Fine Arts—This group includes courses in Art, Music, and Theater, as well as courses in literature offered by the Classics, Modern Languages, English, and Rhetoric departments.
 The work must be done in at least two departments (See the course descriptions of these departments for lists of courses that satisfy this requirement).

 c.
 Three courses in Behavioral Science—Economics, Political Science, Psychology.
 The courses must be taken in at least two departments.
-Division III 252 and Psychology 104 do NOT count toward this requirement.
+Division III 252 does NOT count toward this requirement.

 d.
 Three courses in Natural Science and Mathematics—Biology, Chemistry, Computer Science, Mathematics, Physics.
 These courses must be taken in at least two departments.
-At least two of these course credits must be in a laboratory science, normally any two of the following: Biology 101, 111, 178 (neither 101 nor 178 can be taken as a second course if Biology 111 is taken as the first course), 112; Physics 101, 102, 105, 111, 112; Chemistry 101 or 111, 211, and 221.
+At least two of these course credits must be in a laboratory science, normally any two of the following: Biology 101, 111, 178 (neither 101 nor 178 can be taken as a second course if Biology 111 is taken as the first course), 112; Physics 101, 102, 111, 112, 113; Chemistry 101 or 111, 221, 231, and 241.
 The two lab courses need not be taken in the same department.
-Mathematics 010 does not count toward distribution.
+Mathematics 003 and 010 do not count toward distribution.
 Computer Science 111 does not count towards the laboratory science requirement.
-Psychology 104 and Physics 104 may be used toward the three credits, but do not count towards the laboratory science portion of the requirement.

 e.
 One course in Quantitative Skills—Each student must complete one course credit from the following list or another course of similar nature approved before enrollment by the Chair of Division I. A course used to satisfy the Quantitative Skills Requirements will not count toward other distribution requirements.